 This is it – the big day is finally here and you’re getting married at San Francisco City Hall.
-I’ve put together a little list of some lifesaving last-minute tips that can mean the difference between stressed and unsure vs. relaxed and confident. 😎
+I’ve put together a little list of some lifesaving last-minute tips that can mean the difference between stressed and unsure vs. relaxed and confident 😎

 My aim is to ensure that your San Francisco City Hall wedding goes as smoothly as possible and you get the best photos you can.